fbeilstein/machine_learning/next_iteration.md

 # Optimization lecture
 - [ ] Coordinate descent (has connections to SVM and E-M algo)
 - [ ] Use UI from GMM demo to set the initial point

+# All lectures with demos
+- [ ] Pull out not only fitting but classification function as well (from visualization).